bbgrabbag/test-cors/README.md

     Given the user has specified a number
     When the user is on the home page
     Then the screenwill return the indicated number of events per page

+Ex.
+1 Start FEATURE 3: SHOW/HIDE AN EVENT'S DETAILS
+    As a user
+    I should be able to show and hide an event's details So that I can view details of a single event one at a time and move on to another specific event conventiently

+Scenario 1: User can expand an event to see its details
+    Given the main page displays a list of events
+    When the user clicks on a single event
+    Then the user should see a view of event details

+Scenario 2: User can collapse an event to hide its details
+    Given the screen displays a view of a single event's detials.
+    When the user clicks the x or back button Then the screen should return to a list of all events

 FEATURE 4: USE THE APP WHEN OFFLINE